Posts Tagged With: chicken

 FIRST LAYER – BOTTOM SAUCE

 Preheat oven to 375 degrees.
 Add celery soup, mayonnaise, Cheddar cheese, lemon juice, Mediterranean rice spice, ⅛ teaspoon salt, pepper, and rice vinegar to baking dish.
 Mix thoroughly with fork or whisk.
 Bake in large casserole dish for 25 minutes at 375 degrees.
+Set aside.
 (You can save time by preparing the fourth layer and putting in the oven after you have put this layer in the oven.)

 SECOND LAYER – RICE (Above bottom sauce)